Asking questions

 When you click on a different grouping column than the one you currently have selected, the grouping will switch to use that column instead.
 But if you want to add an additional grouping, just click the plus (+) icon on the right side of the column.
 To remove a grouping, click on the X icon.

-Some grouping columns will give you the option of choosing how big or small to make the groupings.
-So for example, if you’ve picked a Date column to group by, you can click on the words by month to change the grouping to day, week, hour, quarter, year, etc. If you’re grouping by a numeric column, like age, Metabase will automatically “bin” the results, so you’ll see your metric grouped in age brackets, like 0–10, 11–20, 21–30, etc. Just like with dates, you can click on the current binning option to change it to a specific number of bins.
-It’s not currently possible to choose your own ranges for bins, though.
+For numeric columns like age, Metabase will automatically “bin” the results, so you’ll see your metric grouped in age brackets, like 0–10, 11–20, 21–30, etc. Just like with dates, you can click on the current binning option to change it to a specific number of bins.
+Currently, you can’t choose your own ranges for bins.

 Once you’re done setting your metrics and groupings, click Visualize to see your results in all their glory.